How Health Monitoring Could Save Lives

 And you’d be right.

-The danger of driving on the road is that we spend much of our adult lives doing.
+The danger of driving on the road is that we spend much of our adult lives doing it.
 We drive for years and we encounter stressful, even dangerous, situations regularly.
 Not hurtling around the streets of Monaco at 180mph stressful but stressful nonetheless.

 Whether it’s someone pulling out in front of you at a junction, getting lost in an unfamiliar town or someone making dangerous manoeuvres during heavy traffic all add to the stressful experience of driving.